 LCIS supports transitions in a number of ways.
 Early on in Year 6, teachers will begin to have conversations with students about the move to Secondary – worries, concerns, but also what they are excited about and looking forward to.
 They may also begin to familiarise themselves with some of the IT platforms we use in secondary.

 From March onwards, Primary and Secondary staff then begin to liase to support students with a number of activities.
 This year, we have recently completed a ‘treasure hunt’ in the Secondary section for Year 6 so that they can familiarise themselves with the secondary area.
 In June, we will hold a ‘transitions day’ where Year 6 get to meet secondary teachers and experience some lessons, as well as familiarising themselves with key members of staff.
 In addition to this, much work is done behind the scenes.
 Year 6 teachers and key secondary pastoral staff will meet to discuss each student in the year group so that we can best meet their needs when they arrive in August.

 Parents are also supported in the process.
-A parent information session is held in June which will explain not only the pastoral system and life in secondary, but also the key academic differences, namely the IB MYP curriculum that is followed in Year 7.
+Parent information sessions explain not only the pastoral system and life in secondary, but also the key academic differences, such as the curriculum that is followed in Year 7.
 Parents are always welcome to contact the secondary team to ask questions and seek information about the change to Year 7.